shakes76/PatternFlow/recognition/GANproject/README.md

 * I used dropout layers in my discriminator to make my discriminator learn more slowly.
 I did not try running the GAN without dropout layers so I'm not sure if this had any real effect, but the current model is quite effective.

 ## Data:
 Data consists of all the non-segmented OASIS data (9664 training images, 544 test images, 1120 validation images).
-The size of these images are 256x256 and are greyscale.
+The size of these images are 256x256 and are greyscale with pixel values ranging from 0 to 255.

 ## Model script
-The model script contains 2 functions
+The model script contains 2 functions, a generator and discriminator

 ### Generator
 The generator generates 256 x 256 images and is designed to take an input noise vector with latent space of size 256.
 Batchnorm is used after every convolutional layer except the last one.
+Each layer uses LeakyReLU with slope of 0.2 for each layer except the last which has no activation function (when no activation function is specified the default activation is linear).

 ### Discriminator
 The discriminator takes an input image size of 256 x 256 and returns one output value.
 Its main objective is to classify the input images as real or fake by trying to minimise its loss.
 Batchnorm is used after every convolutional layer except the last one.
 I also used dropout layers with a dropout of 0.4.
+Each layer uses LeakyReLU with slope of 0.2 for each layer except the last which has no activation function (when no activation function is specified the default activation is linear).

 ## Driver script
 ### Dependencies